hm-lang/core/proposals/README.md

 ```

 Similarly, any class that supports a compile-time fast hash with a salt can be
-put into a `which` statement.
+put into a `what` statement.
 Floating point classes or containers thereof
 (e.g., `dbl` or `flt_`) are not considered *exact* enough to be hashable, but
 hm-lang will support fast hashes for classes like `int`, `i32`, and `u64_`.